 Seven years ago, I said “I do” to fine young man in front of a hundred family members and best friends.
 As we ate good food and danced the night away, I envisioned our post-honeymoon lifestyle to resemble that of June and Ward Cleaver.
+Marriage is a wonderful thing, you learn so much about your partner throughout married life.
+And sometimes about how other married couples express their love for each other.
+I am friends with a married couple that have developed a Daddy Dom Little Girl (DDLG) dynamic to keep their sex life fresh and interesting.
+They still do most of all the typical marriage related stuff but they enjoy using a child-like figure for the wife because it helps them find new ways to explore their sexual preferences together.

 Homemade meals every night.
 Perfectly well-mannered children.
 Laughing while we shared deep conversations.